firestoned/firestone/README.md

 Resource-Based Approach to Building APIs

-``firestone`` allows you to build OpenAPI, AsyncAPI and gRPC specs based off one or more resource json schema files.
+``firestone` allows you to build OpenAPI, AsyncAPI and gRPC specs based off one or more resource JSON schema files.
 This allows you to focus on what really matters, the resource you are developing!

 Once you have generated the appropriate specification file for your project, you